The intent of this article and video is to detail the process and workflow of a good parcel audit.

 - download PDF and CSV’s.

-All of that is built into Share a Refund, as expected.
-Some points worth noting is AutoPay is built into Share a Refund, so that making payments on invoices easy.
-Also, each line item on an invoice includes the tracking number where a refund was secured, and hyperlinks to the details page for shipment, where all information, including the actions taken to secure the refund are listed.
-Customers love this, because it helps in the process of verifying refunds and the actions taken by Share a Refund to get those credits.
+All of that is built into Share A Refund, as expected.
+Some points worth noting is AutoPay is built into Share A Refund, so that making payments on invoices is easy.
+Also, each line item on an invoice includes the tracking number where a refund was secured and hyperlinks to the details page for shipment, where all information, including the actions taken to secure the refund are listed.
+Customers love this because it helps in the process of verifying refunds and the actions were taken by Share A Refund to get those credits.
 And this is an important distinction.

 Unlike our competitors, who charge for all refunds that are delivered, even the ones that they took no action on, Share A Refund only splits for refunds on shipments where actions were taken by our system to secure refunds.
 This results in lower service fees.
 Check out the How to tell if your small parcel auditing company is overcharging you video for more information on this topic.